TnTech-ECE/CapstoneStarterRepo/Reports/Team Contract Specification.md

 # **Teamwork Contract**

 **Team X**
-**Team Members:** [List all student names here]
-*Electrical and Computer Engineering Department*
+**Team Members:** [List all student names here] *Electrical and Computer Engineering Department*
 *Tennessee Technological University*

-The following is are suggestions for items to include in your team contract.
+The following are suggestions for items to include in your team contract.
 You get to customize this document as you see fit.
-Note that what ever you generate, must be approved by your instructor.
+Note that your final contract, must be approved by your instructor.

 ## **Introduction**